All Episodes

 Where's our side making the case?

-In the process defending themselves.
+In the process, defending themselves.

-All right, now I've got two stories here.
+Now, I've got two stories here.

 No, no, I don't mind doing it.